-If you are a sucker for a hot bowl of classic French Onion Soup- you’re going to LOVE this Hot & Cheesy French Onion Soup Dip!
-A warm and creamy appetizer best served with crusty bread- this dip gets its flavor from rich and flavorful caramelized onions, tangy cheddar and a touch of thyme.
+If you are a sucker for a hot bowl of classic French Onion Soup- you're going to LOVE this Hot & Cheesy French Onion Soup Dip (from Scratch)!
+A warm and creamy appetizer best served with crusty bread- this baked onion dip gets its flavor from rich and flavorful caramelized onions, tangy cheddar and a touch of thyme.
 Put this out at your next party or family get together, and watch it disappear!JUMP TO RECIPE

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.